-The Archaeology For Teens PROGRAM is designed for students entering Grades 7-10.
-In addition to facility tours, classroom activities, and fieldwork, students will PARTICIPATE in experimental archaeology, in-depth SURVEY and mapping techniques, and other activities tailored for this age-group.
+The Archaeology For Teens program is designed for students entering Grades 7-10.
+In addition to facility tours, classroom activities, and fieldwork, students will participate in experimental archaeology, in-depth survey and mapping techniques, and other activities tailored for this age-group.

-Fee: $195 per PARTICIPANT
+Fee: $200 per participant

-Binghamton University - Science 1, Room 106
+Location: Binghamton University - Science 1, Room 106

-- CAP instructors will tailor field activities to your INTERESTS, skills, and physical abilities.
+- CAP instructors will tailor field activities to your interests, skills, and physical abilities.

 - Transportation will be provided to and from the CAP excavation site.